leonl42/MLinPractice/Documentation.md

 careful to not delete the "’", because "isnt" will not be recognized by the abbreviation replacement any more.

 To get a list with all the punctuation that should be removed, I decided to use pythons build in string.punctuation constant.
-And luckily the "’" symbol is not a part of that list, so there is no need to worry about the above problem.
+And because the "’" symbol is not a part of that list, there is no need to worry about the above problem.

 ### Lowercase <a name="Lowercase"></a>